 How To Cope With Feeling Lovesick

-How does one cure lovesickness?
+But how does one cure the all-consuming negative feelings from a broken heart?
 Well, there’s no quick fix to this.
 Dealing with heartbreak or obsession is not easy.
 It can take weeks, months, or even years to heal.
-Lovesickness can make you feel rotten inside and it’s not a nice place to be in.
+Lovesickness can make you feel rotten inside as well as make you physically ill.
 Having said that, the good news is that you can heal from it.
-It will take time and effort but it is possible to fight it.
-Here are a few ways to get rid of lovesickness:
+Here are a few important things to keep in mind to get rid of lovesickness:

-Being lovesick makes you obsess over the person to the extent that you fail to notice their shortcomings.
+Sadness from lack of love can make you obsess over the person to the extent that you fail to notice their shortcomings.
 In your eyes, they are perfect, which is why it becomes crucial that you consciously try to spot their flaws and imperfections.
-Focus on who they are as a person, their behavior patterns, any toxic traits that they might have, and their opinions and beliefs.
-Don’t try to find any hidden meaning in their words and actions.
-Take them at their face value.
+This might sound like a strange coping skill but focus on who they are as a person, their behavior patterns, any toxic traits that they might have, and their opinions and beliefs.

-2. How to get rid of lovesickness?
+2. How to get rid of lovesick symptoms?
 Focus on yourself

 Anita recommends, “Establish the no-contact rule with the person in question.
-This includes putting a stop to checking their social media activities.”
-You need to give yourself time and space to heal and this includes snapping all contact with your crush, no matter how difficult it seems.
+This includes restricting social media activities.”
+You need to give yourself time and space to heal.
 Avoid calling or texting them or constantly checking up on them.
 Delete all photos, videos, recordings, or any other media you have on them.
 Get rid of their belongings.
-Wait till you feel better.
+Wait till you feel better; at least for a few weeks.
 Until then, keep the memories and the person at bay.

-Lovesickness can take a long time to heal depending on the seriousness of the problem and the person dealing with it.
-A therapist can help identify underlying factors and suggest coping mechanisms to get rid of lovesickness and build healthy relationships in the future.
+A mental health professional can identify underlying factors and suggest coping mechanisms to get rid of feeling lovesick; they can help you build healthy relationships in the future.
 If you are stuck in a similar situation and are looking for help, Bonobology’s panel of experienced and licensed therapists is only a click away.

 5. Notice your thought patterns

 Anita says, “A lovesick person needs to first identify their obsessive patterns and thoughts.
-They need to realize and acknowledge that their feelings and behaviors are unhealthy for their overall well-being.
-Helping the person identify their triggers that keep them fixated on their crush is the first step of the healing process.”
+They need to acknowledge that their feelings and behaviors are unhealthy for their overall well-being.
+Identifying their triggers that keep them fixated on their crush is the first step of the healing process.”

-Observe your thought patterns and actions.
-You need to be aware and mindful of your feelings and behavior patterns if you want to treat them.
-When thoughts of your romantic love consume your mind, make the effort to differentiate between fantasy and reality.
-Analyze your thoughts and feelings because it will help you heal yourself.
+You need to be mindful of your feelings and behavior patterns if you want to treat them.
+When you’re fantasizing about someone and thoughts of your romantic love consume your mind, make the effort to differentiate between fantasy and reality.

 - Physical signs of lovesickness include nausea, loss of appetite, fever, dizziness, rapid breathing, and heart palpitations

-- A lovesick person might feel restless, anxious, and even suicidal.
+- A lovesick person might feel restless, anxious, and even suicidal in severe cases.
 They might struggle with insomnia and concentration issues

-- Taking care of yourself, snapping all contact with your crush, and focusing on their flaws can help you get rid of lovesickness
+- Taking care of yourself, seeking support from a loved one, snapping all contact with your crush, and focusing on their flaws can help you get rid of feeling lovesick

-You can’t cure lovesickness overnight, so don’t rush it.
-Take it one day at a time.
-Accept the fact that there is a problem and that you need time to solve it.
+You might wonder, how long does lovesickness last?
+You can’t overcome feeling lovesick and fix the broken heart syndrome overnight, so don’t rush it.
 Healing is a time-consuming process but a fruitful one.
 Once you start focusing on yourself, your feelings for your crush will eventually fade.
 Remember that true love should make you feel wonderful and good about yourself.
-It should not trigger feelings of anxiety, stress, and nervousness.
+Do not worry, this too shall pass.

-You cannot predict how long lovesickness lasts.
-Such a condition can take weeks, months, or even years to heal.
-It all depends on the gravity of the situation and the person dealing with the problem.
-However, if you notice lovesickness symptoms persisting for over a couple of weeks, seek help.
+You cannot predict the time period for this.
+It could be weeks, months, or even years!
+It all depends on the extent of the trouble you are in and your nature.
+However, if you notice lovesickness symptoms persisting for over a month, seek help.

-Feeling lovesick is not a good thing because it usually arises out of negative emotions.
-Heartbreak, rejection, longing for love, fear of abandonment, unrequited love – all of these situations can make a person lovesick.
-It might also lead to severe mental health issues like depression and anxiety.
+It isn’t, because it usually arises out of negative emotions.
+Heartbreak, rejection, longing for love, fear of abandonment, unrequited love — All of these situations can make a person lovesick.
+It might also lead to severe mental health conditions like depression and anxiety.